wojtek0123/wojtek0123/README.md

 - 👋 Hi, I’m @wojtek0123
 - :frowning_man: [My portfolio site](https://portfolio-wojtek.vercel.app/)
-- :muscle: Technologies that used in projects: NextJS, React, TypeScript, GraphQL, Apollo, Prisma, Jest, React Testing Library, Sass, JavaScript, TailwindCSS, CSS, HTML
+- :muscle: Technologies that used in projects: Angular, NextJS, React, TypeScript, GraphQL, Apollo, Prisma, Jest, React Testing Library, Sass, JavaScript, TailwindCSS, CSS, HTML
 - 👀 I’m interested in new technologies and sport, especially road cycling and running
 - 🌱 I’m currently learning angular and how to properly test a web app
-- 💞️ I’m looking for a junior frontend job
+- 💞️ I’m looking for a junior front-end job
 - 📫 How to reach me wojtekpietraszuk@gmail.com

 <!---